dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS student guide - Windows Virtual Desktop.md

 2. CH requires that any PHI and PII data is stored in a central encrypted storage account and not on local devices.

-3. CH must be able to log activity and access, and be able to audit compliance to ISO 27001 and HIPAA controls.
+3. CH must be able to log activity and access, and be able to audit compliance to ISO 27001, California Personal Protection Act, and HIPAA controls.

-4. CH requires 24x7x365 access to applications and the ability to scale resources as demand increases.
+4. CH requires 24x7 access to applications and the ability to scale resources as demand increases.

 5. CH needs redundancy in network connections with low latency when accessing applications.